tjunxiang92/SG-Bus-Tracking/README.md

  - Creating a webapp to select bus stop and alert you when the bus is nearing the stop
  - 2 Bus stop ID
  - Start tracking from 1 till the end
+ - Choose your own route.
+Preplan your route with the buses you are taking and the app will allocate the respective apps to check the timing and save as a route. e.g. Bishan to Ang Mo Kio
+- Buses and MRT Timings involved

 ### NTU Bus
  - Identify Bus Patterns